ainavilaa/DataAnalysis_TimeSeries/README.md

 ## Project Contents

 This repository includes the following components:
-- **Report**: The final report summarizing the analysis, reults, and conclusions following the Box-Jenkins methodology.
+- **Report**: The final report summarizing the analysis, results, and conclusions following the Box-Jenkins methodology.
 - **Annex**: Supplementary materials and additional figures referenced in the report.
-- **Script**: The complete R script used for preprocessing, modeling, validation and forecasting.
+- **Script**: The complete R script used for preprocessing, modelling, validation and forecasting.
 - **Original Dataset**

 ## Authors